OpenDevelopmentMekong/ckanext-odm_dataset/README.md

 ckanext-odm_theme
 =================

-A CKAN extension which provides with template files which replace CKAN's default UI.
+A CKAN extension which provides with template files which replace CKAN's default UI and adds some javascript logic.

 # Installation

 In order to install this CKAN Extension:

-Copy the ckanext-odm_theme folder to /usr/lib/ckan/default/src/
+clone the ckanext-odm_theme folder to /usr/lib/ckan/default/src/

 Run the setup script